Philosophy of Money

 answers to a question, or sometimes a question or reflection of your own.

-These can simply be an email to me, but (a) send it from your BSU account as
+These should simply be an email to me, but (a) send it from your BSU account as

 opposed to your personal account, and (b) put "Weekly response #x" in the